-Beyond physical ailments, a Harvard Health Publishing article noted that our attention and concentration decreases without enough rest.
-Likewise, our problem-solving ability and alertness drops — all these mean reduced productivity and efficiency at work.
+Beyond physical ailments, a Harvard Health Publishing article noted that our attention and concentration decrease without enough rest.
+Likewise, our problem-solving ability and alertness drop — all these mean reduced productivity and efficiency at work.
 In the worst-case scenarios, they can lead to fatal accidents.

 Research also suggests that sleep sharpens our memory and helps us learn efficiently.
 This happens because we need to focus our attention to learn something.
 Besides that, it is also critical in consolidating our memory — a step that is key for acquiring new information.
 Given that we need to master new skills to keep up with the demands of our work, this poses a problem.